Forest Schools

 Forest Schools give real language learning contexts.
 Learners expand their vocab by describing bark or explaining den builds.
 They negotiate fire circle rules with their peers.
 This multi-sensory setting helps learners remember and use new words (Fägerstam, 2012).

-Learners write better when documenting real experiences.
-Forest School journals with drawings and weather notes improve writing over artificial tasks.
-Teachers find struggling learners happily record outdoor discoveries (Baker, 2012).
+Learners often write better when they record real experiences.
+Forest School journals, with drawings and weather notes, improve writing more than artificial tasks.
+Teachers find that struggling learners are often happy to record outdoor discoveries.
 This gives real assessment data (Knight, 2015; Davies, 2018).

 Forest School Leader training is helpful, but teachers can use forest learning now.
 Many UK schools run outdoor sessions by starting small.
 Try one hour weekly in your school grounds, focusing on learner-led exploration (Waite, 2011).

-Forest School practitioners can mentor your initial sessions.
-Some offer 'taster days' to show techniques while you participate.
-This helps you learn with your learners, building shared confidence.
-Begin with simple tasks like process sticks or fairy houses.
-You could also create 'sit spots' for observing seasons.
+Forest School practitioners can mentor your first sessions.
+Some offer 'taster days' to show techniques while you take part.
+This helps you learn with your learners and build shared confidence.
+Begin with simple tasks, such as process sticks, fairy houses, or 'sit spots' for observing seasons.
 (Waite, 2011)

 Assess the site before outdoor learning, checking boundaries and hazards.
 Use ropes or landmarks for clear boundaries that learners can see.
 Discuss safety rules with learners, like staying in sight (Waite, 2011; Tovey, 2007).
 Ensure learners check before eating anything (Knight, 2009; Gill, 2014).